WeblateOrg/weblate/docs/admin/auth.rst

     ``social.pipeline.social_auth.associate_by_email`` from
     ``SOCIAL_AUTH_PIPELINE`` settings.

-Enabling individual backends is quite easy, it's just matter of adding entry to ``AUTHENTICATION_BACKENDS`` setting and possibly adding keys needed for given authentication.
+Enabling individual backends is quite easy, it's just a matter of adding entry to ``AUTHENTICATION_BACKENDS`` setting and possibly adding keys needed for given authentication.
 Please note that some backends do not provide user email by default, you have to request it explicitly, otherwise Weblate will not be able